marticliment/ElevenClock/README.md

  - It supports dark and light theme
  - It supports taskbars on the top of the screen
  - ElevenClock downloads and installs updates automatically, so you don't have to
- - Clicking the clock shows/hides the notifications anbd calendar panel
+ - Clicking the clock shows/hides the notifications and calendar panel
  - Correct alignment and size on HiDPi displays (100%, 200%, 300%) AND on fractional HiDPI displays(125%, 150%, 175%, 250%, etc.)*
  - Correct alignment and size on Different-scaled monitors (Display1: 100%, Display2: 150%, Display3: 225%, etc.)*
  - The clock updates the time each second, so you won't see different times across all your taskbars
- - The clock also adjusts himself automatically when (dis)connecting monitors
+ - The clock also adjusts itself automatically when (dis)connecting monitors
  - Automatically starts at login<br>

 <p id="how-to"></p><br>